zuhaa116/Shehr-Scenes/README.md

 ## Copyright

-© 2026 Zuhaa.
+© 2026 ZuhaaNadeem, Eman Fatima, Emaan Abrar.
 All rights reserved.
 This project and its content, including code, design, and assets, may not be copied, reproduced, or reused without permission.